genelewis/countySTATS/README.md

 The rest is all Javascript code embedded in a `<script>` element.
 For the most part, each chart’s code follows the same basic outline:

-1. Define the SVG using [margin conventions](https://bl.ocks.org/mbostock/3019563) and use D3 to set variables for the scales along the x- and y-axes (as well as a coloring scale, if needed).
+###### 1. Define the SVG container.
+ We’ll use [margin conventions](https://bl.ocks.org/mbostock/3019563) and use D3 to set variables for the x- and y-axes scales (as well as a coloring scale, if needed).

 ```js
 //Define the container SVG with margin conventions